 Concentration in Individual and Families: Services and Counseling.

-Brittany has worked with a diverse population of individuals with special needs for over 8 years, helping others through mentoring and counseling.
-She is currently a Resource Assistant for a private nonprofit organization, Group Home Supervisor and a Mentor.
+Brittany has worked with a diverse population of individuals with special needs for 10 years, and 9 years of experience providing a variety of services to at-risk youth through mentoring and therapy.
 Thinking of her own community and reflecting on her childhood, Brittany felt the need to establish a meaningful way to give back and help girls that she can relate to.
-Being an active youth through participating in programs such as, Gear-Up, LEAP, Youth Rights Media, HillHouse Track and Field, H.O.N.E.Y, Teen Crisis Connection etc., Brittany feels the need to provide the same opportunity that she once had when she was a youth.
+Being an active youth through participating in programs such as, Gear-Up, LEAP, Youth Rights Media, James Hill-House Track and Field, H.O.N.E.Y, Teen Crisis Connection etc., Brittany feels the need to provide the same opportunity that she once had when she was a youth.

 Brittany believes that every girl is phenomenal in their own rights and decided to do the work necessary to help them too see just how phenomenal they are.
 Brittany believes mentorship and empowerment enrichment services can ultimately change their outlook on life.
 Brittany is inspired to be a rainbow in someone else’s cloudy sky because….

 “When you learn, teach… When you get, give….”. ------Maya Angelou